 Preliminary procedures:

 Glass capillary for solution injection.
-Using a capillary puller (Narishige, Tokyo, Japan), prepare a sharp pipette with a fine opening from a glass capillary tube (Brand GMBH, Wertheim, Germany).
+Using a capillary puller (Narishige, Tokyo, Japan), prepare a sharp pipette with a fine opening from a glass capillary micro tube (Brand GMBH, Wertheim, Germany).
 The size of the opening should be verified by passing air through the capillary to obtain fine bubbling in clean water.
 Prepare the capillary such that the opening is nearly blocked but is sufficiently open to allow the formation of sub-millimeter bubbles.

 Copper disc cleaning.
 Sonicate the copper discs for 10 min in 0.1% Micro-90 soap (Cole-Parmer, Vernon Hills, Illinois, USA), then wash with double distilled water.
 Introduce the discs into an isopropanol (technical) solution and sonicate again for 10 min.
 Finally, dry the discs using filtered air.